 The Bible is full of amazing stories about women.
 Think of the bravery of Jochebed, the faithfulness of Ruth and the obedience of Mary.
-As we will see in this blog, the lives of these women were often made up of small acts of obedience that added up to an amazing story, unfolding over generations.
+The lives of these women were often made up of small acts of obedience that added up to an amazing story.
 Let’s take a deep dive into some of those stories now.

 Firstly, we are going to take a look at Sarah.
 The Lord spoke to Abraham and promised him and Sarah a son, but as she was already past the age of child-bearing, she laughed.
 God rebuked her in her disbelief, saying “Is anything too hard for the Lord?”
 (Gen. 18:14).

 A year later, when she gave birth to the child, God used the very same thing, her laughter, to name the child, for Isaac means laughter.
 “Sarah said, “God has brought me laughter, and everyone who hears about this will laugh with me”” (Gen. 21:6).
 Sarah teaches us to take God at His Word, no matter how outlandish the circumstances, and to remember that nothing is too hard for Him.

 Jochebed, the mother of Moses, teaches us about bravery.
 In a time of terrible oppression, when Pharoah decreed that every Hebrew boy baby be thrown into the Nile, she had to put her beloved son in a basket made of reeds and place him on a river, entrusted to God’s care.

 “When she could hide him no longer, she got a papyrus basket for him and coated it with tar and pitch.
 Then she placed the child in it and put it among the reeds along the bank of the Nile.”
 Exodus 2:3

 Jochebed listened to the voice of God, trusted Him to keep her son safe, and as we all know, God spared her son and used him mightily.